Airbus CEO says still in charge, pledges smooth transition

-PARIS (Reuters) - Airbus (AIR.PA) Chief Executive Tom Enders reminded investors on Thursday that he still holds the reins of Europe’s largest aerospace company, as media and industry speculation swirled over a successor more than a year before he is due to step down.
+PARIS, Feb 15 (Reuters) - Airbus Chief Executive Tom Enders reminded investors on Thursday that he still holds the reins of Europe’s largest aerospace company, as media and industry speculation swirled over a successor more than a year before he is due to step down.

 Enders announced in December he would not seek a new mandate when his term expires in 2019, abandoning previous signs to the contrary, following a succession battle with his no.2 Fabrice Bregier, the 56-year-old planemaking and operational chief who is due to leave when his contract expires next week.